The spatial clustering of ROSAT all-sky survey Active Galactic Nuclei: V. The evolution of broad-line AGN clustering properties in the last 6 Gyr: acknowledgments

 We thank the referee for useful suggestions which helped to improve the manuscript.
-The research leading to these results has received funding from the European Community's Seventh Framework Programme (/FP7/2007-2013/) under grant agreement No 229517.
+The research leading to these results has received funding from the European Community's Seventh Framework Programme (/FP7/2007-2013/) under grant agreement No. 229517.

 M.K. acknowledges support by DFG grants KR 3338/3-1 and KR 3338/4-1.
-TM and HA acknowledge supports from UNAM-DGAPA (PAPIIT IN111319, IN114423 and PASPA) and CONACyT (Grant Cient\'ifica B\'asica 252531).
-TM thanks Leibniz-Institut f\"ur Astrophysik Potsdam (AIP) for hospitality during his sabbatical leave from UNAM.
-ALC acknowledges support from the Ingrid and Joseph W. Hibben Chair at UC San Diego.
+T.M. and H.A. acknowledge support from UNAM-DGAPA (PAPIIT IN111319, IN114423 and PASPA) and CONACyT (grant Cient\'ifica B\'asica 252531).
+T.M. thanks Leibniz-Institut f\"ur Astrophysik Potsdam (AIP) for hospitality during his sabbatical leave from UNAM.
+A.L.C. acknowledges support from the Ingrid and Joseph W. Hibben Chair at UC San Diego.
 We thank Xan Morice-Atkinson for his support on the photometric redshift estimates.
 The \textit{ROSAT} Project was supported by the Bundesministerium f{\"u}r Bildung und Forschung (BMBF/DLR) and the Max-Planck-Gesellschaft (MPG).

 Funding for the Sloan Digital Sky Survey IV has been provided by the Alfred P. Sloan Foundation, the U.S. Department of Energy Office of Science, and the Participating Institutions.
 SDSS acknowledges support and resources from the Center for High-Performance Computing at the University of Utah.
-The SDSS web site is www.sdss.org.
+The SDSS website is www.sdss.org.